EnzymeFunctionInitiative/EST/docs/source/pipelines/est/index.rst

 generate a job script for SLURM as well as the parameter file.
 To generate these files, ::

-   python create_nextflow_job.py est family --output-dir results/ --efi-config efi.config --efi-db efi_202406 --fasta-db combined.fasta --families IPR04455 --family-id-format UniProt
+   python create_nextflow_job.py est family --output-dir results/ --efi-config efi.config --efi-db efi_202406 --fasta-db combined.fasta --sequence-version uniprot --families IPR04455

 In addition to the ``params.json`` seen above, this will generate a SLURM job submission script called ``run_nextflow.sh``: ::